Species Survival Plan

-An estimated 20-30 million bison once dominated the North American landscape, but habitat loss and unregulated shooting reduced the population to just 1,091 by 1889.
-As of 2019, approximately 500,000 bison live across North America.
+Approximately 50 million bison once dominated the North American landscape, but habitat loss and unregulated shooting reduced the population to less than 1,000 by 1889.
+As of 2020, approximately 500,000 bison live across North America.

 On May 9, 2016, President Obama signed the National Bison Legacy Act, making the bison our National Mammal.
 This was achieved through the efforts of the American Bison Coalition.

-The head is heavy with short, curved and black horns.
+The head is heavy with short, curved horns.
 The tail is short, ending in a tuft of hair.
 The color of adults varies from light brown in summer to brownish-black in winter.
+Bison calves can weigh 30-70 pounds at birth and are normally orange-red, earning them the nickname "red dogs."

-Bison calves average 35-50 pounds at birth and are normally reddish-brown, but some are black.
 Bison are unpredictable and can be very dangerous.
-While appearing slow and docile, they are agile and can run as fast as a horse.
+While appearing slow and docile, they are very agile and can run up to 35 mph.
+They are also strong swimmers.